KFOR (AM): History

 KFOR signed on the air in March 1924.
 It was the fourth radio station in Nebraska.
 Its original city of license was David City, Nebraska.
 New owners moved the station to Lincoln in 1927, with studios in the Hotel Lincoln.

-In the 1930s, the station broadcast on 1210 kilocycle, with 250 watts of power.
+In the 1930s, the station broadcast on 12100 kHz, with 250 watts of power.
 It was a daytimer, required to go off the air at night.
-In 1941, with the enactment of the North American Regional Broadcasting Agreement (NARBA), KFOR moved to its current frequency at 1240 kHz.
+In 1941, with the enactment of the North American Regional Broadcasting Agreement (NARBA), KFOR moved to 1240 kHz.
 It was a Class IV station, allowed to broadcast at 250 watts around the clock.
-The station was a network affiliate of the Mutual Broadcasting System, carrying its dramas, comedies, news and sports during the "Golden Age of Radio."
+The station was a network affiliate of the Mutual Broadcasting System, carrying its dramas, comedies, news and sports during the "Golden Age of Radio".

 The radio ministry Back to the Bible originated on KFOR in 1939.
-From May 1953 to March 1954, the station's owners operated a television station, KFOR-TV (now dark).
+From May 1953 to March 1954, the station's owners operated a television station, KFOR-TV.

-On February 15, 2023, at midnight, KFOR began simulcasting on sister station KLMS 1480 AM which had dropped its long-running sports radio format.
+On February 15, 2023, at midnight, KFOR began simulcasting on sister station KLMS which had dropped its long-running sports radio format.
 KFOR also was heard on FM translator K268DF (101.5 FM), which relayed KLMS.
-The next day, KFOR's former translator, 103.3 K277CA, began relaying KLMS, which flipped to an adult hits format as "Mix 103.3".
-KFOR's translator became K268DF at 101.5 FM.
+The next day, KFOR's former translator, K277CA (103.3 FM), began relaying KLMS, which flipped to an adult hits format as "Mix 103.3"; K268DF then became KFOR's translator.

 In May 2025, Connoisseur Media announced its intent to acquire Alpha Media.
-The FCC approved the sale on August 13, 2025, and the sale was consummated on September 4.
+The Federal Communications Commission approved the sale on August 13, 2025, and the sale was consummated on September 4.